How can a partner access and manage client/customer service requests?

 Admin - You may administer your client/customer's sites.
 This gives permission to make requests to Oracle Service Cloud that would normally have to come from a Primary Support Contact from the client/customer's organization (ex: hidden configuration changes, site deletion, access requests).
 NOTE: we do not yet support third party update management.

-*Currently partner visibility to VCIO hosting notifications and update notifications is not supported, but it will be coming soon.
+*Currently partner visibility to VCIO hosting notifications is not supported, but it will be coming soon.
 Once those features are in place partners with these permissions levels will start receiving those notifications automatically.

 To request permissions from one of your customers: